jbclements/Granite-Mon-Website/all-years.markdown

 ### 1998 : The Fourth Time

 In 1998, the Long Island Challenge happened twice, because we were badly organized and not everyone could be there at the same time.
-So there's really FourthTimePartOne and FourthTimePartTwo.

 #### First Running